| || |

 Keepin' It Clean

-Keepin' It Clean Program
+Keepin' It Clean Program Students will:

 The health of our watershed is affected by how we live.
 Learn how water flows throughout the region and the types of pollutants commonly found there.
 Investigate water pollution crime scenes using scientific inquiry and testing equipment.

-- Discussing various water pollution prevention methods
+- Discuss various water pollution prevention methods

 Use the links below to introduce students to vocabulary and concepts discussed on your field trip.